 Fuji also offers a very satisfactory line up of lenses, which come much cheaper compared to their Canon L counterparts.
 The two lenses I thoroughly enjoyed were 56mm f1.2 and 90mm f2.0, which would cost me a fortune if I wanted to buy the Canon versions.
 The 27mm pancake one, at a very reasonable price, is also surprisingly good and strangely become my almost go to lens for landscape shots after I started having some mechanical issue with my 16mm lens.
 The brand is also rightfully praised about the JPEG outcome but if you ask me if I ever used the JPEG without shooting RAW, one or two times in five years and only by mistake or flash card storage issue.

-Selling Phase – Map Camera
+Selling Phase – Map Camera in Tokyo

 I luckily live in Tokyo, a city with a very vibrant and extremely well organized second hand photo market.
 I first took my camera and lenses to Fujifilm Imaging Plaza located in Marunouchi for a clean up – they charge you somewhere around 1000 Yen per lens and they deliver on the same day.
 I really enjoyed my time there, looking at new products (I did not even know there was already T4 in the market!) and little camera chat I had with the senior staff.
 The next day, I took my equipment to Map Camera located in Shinjuku.
 They took in my equipment (they no longer buy Canon 5D Mark II for which I still wanted to get price appraisal) and gave me a ticket telling me to come back in 1.5 hours.
 When I returned, I got a sheet of paper listing their offered price (which would be increased by 10% if I wanted to use the money in their store, which is one of the best new/second hand camera store in Tokyo) and the reason if they discounted the price.
 While the 10% in store-purchase incentive was very attractive, I was not yet ready to make a new purchase as I was torn between Canon and Sony full frame models and did not have enough money for either one yet (the sale amount would cover a body for Sony but their lenses are too expensive requiring a very careful decision if you already invested in another lens line up, Canon L series in my case).